OSInside/kiwi/doc/source/quickstart.rst

 .. topic:: Abstract

-   This document describes the development process of KIWI, an OS image and an appliance builder.
+   This document describes the development process of KIWI, an OS appliance builder.

 Installation